Running with Leaks? Try These 3 Posture Tweaks for a Stronger Core

 If you haven’t already, be sure to check out this post where I cover overall strategies for addressing bladder leaks while running.

-Today, I want to share a few simple posture adjustments that can make a big difference in how your core and pelvic floor respond to impact.
-This isn’t a total running form overhaul—just a few quick tweaks that can reduce bladder leaks and help you feel stronger and more supported with every run.
+Today, let’s focus on three simple postural tweaks that can make a big difference in how your core and pelvic floor respond to impact.
+These are small, actionable changes — not a full running form overhaul — that can reduce leaks and help you feel stronger with every step.Here are three small but powerful tweaks you can make today to run stronger and support your bladder.

 1. Drop Your Rib Cage Down (for Better Core Connection)